philpackmohr/git-paper/git.md

 ### Other workflows

 While the "Master only workflow" can be considered too simple, [GitFlow](http://nvie.com/posts/a-successful-git-branching-model/) is perceived as too complex by many people, e.g. [the GitHub team](http://scottchacon.com/2011/08/31/github-flow.html).
-Generally a workflow should not be too complicated but should also support you ensuring the required quality of the software.
+Generally a workflow should not be too complicated but should also support you to ensure the required quality of the software.

 ## Remote repositories in teams